 Board President

-Chris moved to the area a decade ago, after a series of unique visits to Vermont – a blue heron flying overhead, a collection of butterflies swarming all around, and an overly-generous local bake sale.
+Chris Beebe moved to the area a decade ago, after a series of unique visits to Vermont – a blue heron flying overhead, a collection of butterflies swarming all around, and an overly-generous local bake sale.
 With a Masters Degree in Mechanical Engineering and having worked in a consulting capacity in the clean energy field for over a decade, Chris brings a diverse set of skills to support the mission of VCP including design, project development, and grant writing.
 While his formal photography education is limited to classes taken while living in NYC, he has spent many years donating portrait and event photographs for local organizations and seeks to bring the joy of photography to as many people as possible.
 Chris lives in Guilford with his wife and daughters.

 Mitch Weiss